hamedyaghoobian/hamedyaghoobian.github.io-deprecated-/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-I am an Assistant Professor of Computer Science at Muhlenberg College in Allentown, PA.
+Beginning August 2021, I will be an Assistant Professor of Computer Science at Muhlenberg College in Allentown, PA.
 My research interests are primarily in studying computer-mediated practices in everyday life, textual analytics, and integrating critical theory into the field of computer science.

 I was born and raised in Mashhad, Iran.
 My last name is pronounced /ya-KOO-bee-un/.

 While this website is currently live, I am still using [the old one](http://cobweb.cs.uga.edu/~hamed/) at UGA and will be transferring/updating material here at the earliest opportunity.

-Feel free to get in touch: hy [at] uga [dot] edu
+Feel free to get in touch: hy [at] uga [dot] edu or DM me [@hyaghoobian]{https://twitter.com/hyaghoobian}